Skip to content

 When enabled, visitors can chat with Atlas AI in real-time:

-• Complex questions get escalated to your Support queue
+• Low-confidence questions get escalated to your Support queue

 When live chat is disabled or during offline hours: